-People who died from heat stress were most often exposed to dangerous heat in homes (45%, n=20 of 44 records with detailed information available about onset place).
-Among New Yorkers exposed in homes, and for whom there was information about the presence or absence of an AC (n=15), none had or were using AC.
-Without AC, indoor temperatures can be much higher than outdoors, especially at night, and can continue for days after a heat wave [2].
+People who died from heat stress were most often exposed to dangerous heat in homes (58%, n=37 of 64 records with detailed information available about onset place).
+Without AC, indoor temperatures can be much higher than outdoors, especially at night, and can continue for days after a heat wave[2].